ImaginecoreX/.github/profile/README.md

 ## What We Offer 🌐

 - **Software Solutions**: From web development to AI, we craft bespoke solutions to suit your needs.
-- **Automotive Engineering**: Our dream is to create the cars of the future, where technology and luxury meet.
 - **Consultancy Services**: Need guidance on your tech journey?
 We're here to help.

 ## Tech Stack 🛠️